 The delegates then set forth seventeen principles that, like Toxic Wastes and Race, recognize the need to protect communities from toxic exposure.
-58 But the Principles go beyond demanding a balance of environmental benefits and burdens.
+But the Principles go beyond demanding a balance of environmental benefits and burdens.
 The Second Principle, for example, "demands that public policy be based on mutual respect and justice for all peoples, free from any form of discrimination or bias."
-59 The Fifth Principle "affirms the fundamental right to political, economic, cultural[,] and environmental self-determination of all peoples."
-60 The Sixteenth Principle emphasizes the importance of community storytelling by "call[ing] for the education of present and future generations which emphasizes social and environmental issues, based on our experience and an appreciation of our diverse cultural perspectives."
-61
+The Fifth Principle "affirms the fundamental right to political, economic, cultural[,] and environmental self-determination of all peoples."
+The Sixteenth Principle emphasizes the importance of community storytelling by "call[ing] for the education of present and future generations which emphasizes social and environmental issues, based on our experience and an appreciation of our diverse cultural perspectives."

-Three key components can be discerned from the Principles: distributive justice, procedural justice, and recognitional justice.62 Distributive justice is the common understanding of environmental justice.
-Justice in this context means "the appropriate division of social advantages," such as the environmental racism documented in Toxic Wastes and Race.63 Procedural justice focuses on process, "including the demands for broader and more authentic public participation."
-64 Several Principles refer directly to political democracy.
+Three key components can be discerned from the Principles: distributive justice, procedural justice, and recognitional justice.
+Distributive justice is the common understanding of environmental justice.
+Justice in this context means "the appropriate division of social advantages," such as the environmental racism documented in Toxic Wastes and Race.
+Procedural justice focuses on process, "including the demands for broader and more authentic public participation."
+Several Principles refer directly to political democracy.
 The Seventh Principle, for example, "demands the right to participate as equal partners at every level of decision-making [sic], including needs assessment, planning, implementation, enforcement[,] and evaluation."
-65 addressing the existence of difference between society's dominant and subordinate groups, the societal issues that create environmental injustices will continue to do so.67 Rather than merely solving the distributive inequities, recognitional justice attacks the root of the problem.
-In the context of this movement, recognitional justice requires white people, decision makers, and traditional environmental organizations to recognize their differences from communities who actually live with environmental injustices.
-They "must acknowledge the institutionalization of unconscious biases, exclusionary processes, and normative judgments that influence racially meaningful social structures, which in turn manifest racially disparate outcomes."
-68 A "[l]ack of recognition, then, is a harm-an injustice-as much as a lack of adequate distribution of various goods is."
-69 In sum, these three components define "what, exactly, is meant by the justice of environmental justice."
-70

-But the tenet most often absent from conversation about environmental justice is recognitional justice, or recognizing group difference.66 Without
+But the tenet most often absent from conversation about environmental justice is recognitional justice, or recognizing group difference.
+Without